LinoCruz/cv-fitter/README.md

 Author: Lino Cruz

 A web application to help users improve their CVs based on specific job descriptions.
-Users upload their CV and job requirements, and the system uses AI (e.g., GPT) to generate an improved version, which can be downloaded as a PDF.
+Users upload their CV and job requirements, and the system uses AI to generate an improved version, which can be downloaded as a PDF.

 ---